 If you’re looking for breast pumps covered by Tricare, shop with us today.
-The Breastfeeding Shop can help you get a free breast pump with your insurance.
-Depending on the specific needs of you and your baby, there may be a certain breast pump that you're looking for.
-But you may not be sure if it's a pump that's approved by Tricare.
-That isn't a problem.
+The Breastfeeding Shop can help you get a free breast pump through Tricare Health Benefit.
+Depending on the specific needs of you and your baby, there may be a certain breast pump that you’re looking for.
+But you may not be sure if it’s a pump that’s approved by Tricare.
+That isn’t a problem.
 Just reach out to our helpful team.
 Because we work with insurance companies all the time, we know the ins and outs of getting an insurance covered breast pump.
 We’ll make the entire process much easier on you.
 You’ll be able to get back to caring for your baby instead of spending time on the phone with your insurance.

 Those who can get a breast pump include any Tricare-eligible female beneficiaries with a birth event.
 That includes pregnancies as well as legal adoptions by females who intend to breastfeed personally.
 You’re able to get a pump either before or after the delivery.
 With your Tricare coverage, you’re eligible for:

+Spectra has a few breast pumps covered by Tricare.
 The Tricare Spectra pumps that we offer include the S1, S2, and S9, and they’re all breast pumps with a night light.
 The S1 and S2 are hospital-grade pumps.
 This means that they have vacuum-strength suction, long-lasting battery power, and more settings, helping you find the perfect setting for expressing your milk.
 In addition, the S1 Plus come with a rechargeable battery.
 So, you can use it wherever and whenever you need to.

 Meanwhile, the Spectra S9 is very portable and lightweight, fitting in the palm of your hand.
 Thus, the S9 may be just what you need if you’re a mom who pumps on-the-go every day.
 Whether you have to pump in your car, at work, or at a friend’s house — this breast pump makes it a little easier on you.